 Negative impact of Brexit on Gibraltar

 As much of an asset Gibraltar may be to the UK after Brexit, its citizens could be the ones paying the price for the departure from the EU.
 Being in such close proximity with Spain is an issue.
-As much as Gibraltar prides itself on its independence, it simply cannot capacitate the number or workers whose jobs fall within the country.
-Thousands cross the border each day from La Linea, the Spanish city over the border.
+As much as Gibraltar prides itself on its independence, it simply cannot capacitate the number of workers who work within the country.
+Thousands cross the border each day from the closest Spanish town La Linea.

-That trip can sometimes take around an hour going back into Spain, with the Spanish border control doing everything they can to frustrate travellers and make the process as drawn-out and tedious as possible as if to say, ‘If we were in charge of Gibraltar we’d make it quicker.’
-Post-Brexit, this could take far longer if and when free movement is abolished when the UK leaves the EU – depending on if a deal is struck.
+That trip can sometimes take around an hour going back into Spain, with the Spanish border control doing everything they can to frustrate travellers.
+The process is as drawn-out as possible to make the point, ‘If we were in charge of Gibraltar we’d make it quicker.’
+Post-Brexit, this could take far longer if and when free movement is abolished when the UK leaves the EU – depending on whether a deal is struck.